nextflow-io/website/content/blog/2017/scaling-with-aws-batch.md

 The *Job queue* definition allows you to bind a specific task to one or more Compute Environments.

 Then, the *Job definition* is a template for one or more jobs in your workload.
-This is required to specify the Docker image to be used to run a particular task along with other requirements such as the container mount points, the number of CPUs, the amount of memory and the number of retries in case of job failure.
+This is required to specify the Docker image to be used in running a particular task along with other requirements such as the container mount points, the number of CPUs, the amount of memory and the number of retries in case of job failure.

 Finally the *Job* binds a Job definition to a specific Job queue and allows you to specify the actual task command to be executed in the container.

 The job input and output data management is delegated to the user.
-This means you will need to take care to stage the input data from a S3 bucket (or a different source) and upload the results to a persistent storage location.
+This means that if you only use Batch API/tools you will need to take care to stage the input data from a S3 bucket (or a different source) and upload the results to a persistent storage location.

-This could turn out to be cumbersome in complex workflows with a large number of tasks and above all makes difficult to deploy the same applications across different infrastructure.
+This could turn out to be cumbersome in complex workflows with a large number of tasks and above all it makes it difficult to deploy the same applications across different infrastructure.

 ### How to use Batch with Nextflow